tim-smart/effect-atom/README.md

 )
 ```

-## Adding global Layers to AtomRuntime's
+## Adding global Layers to AtomRuntimes

-This is useful for setting up Tracer's, Logger's, ConfigProvider's, etc.
+This is useful for setting up Tracers, Loggers, ConfigProviders, etc.

 ```ts
 import { Atom } from "@effect-atom/atom-react"